 Recently, Twilight series author Stephenie Meyer talked about her unpublished sequel to the original Twilight story, Forever Dawn.
 Shortly thereafter, the Library began receiving questions through the Ask a Librarian portal about how to view the unpublished manuscript registered with the Copyright Office (TXu001163060), which is only possible through an on-site visit in Washington, DC.
-Note: as of the publication date of this blog, the Library buildings are closed to the public due to the coronavirus.

 So, what does that all mean?
 What is an unpublished copyright registration deposit, and why is it at the Library of Congress?
 When you register a work with the Copyright Office, you must determine if the work is published or unpublished, and you must submit a deposit copy or copies.